Assess Your Positive & Negative impacts

 Calculated as a simple, un-discounted average of annual Progress Years:

-positive = ahead, negative = delayed.
+positive = ahead, negative = behind.

 Together, these KPIs complement our Impact KPIs — translating performance and alignment gaps into time.

-FUTURE IMPACTS (NPI®) — in % and €/k€
+FUTURE IMPACTS (NPI®) — in % and Impact Points™

 Similar to Net Present Value (NPV), it gives greater weight to near-term actions and less to distant targets without clear milestones.
 It:

-• Expresses results in percentage (−X % to +X %) and monetary units (€/k€), where 0 = full alignment
+• Expresses results in percentage (−X % to +X %) and Impact Points™ (Points/K€), where 0 = full alignment

 • Weights outcomes over time, rewarding consistent near-term progress and realistic long-term goals